harness/developer-hub/docs/service-reliability-management/monitored-service/change-source/firehydrant-change-source.md

 ## Add Webhook Step to the FireHydrant runbook

-You need to configure FireHydrant runbook so that it can send the incident reports to monitored service in Harness SRM.
+You need to configure the FireHydrant runbook so that it can send the incident reports to a monitored service in Harness SRM.

 To configure the runbook: